davida26/davida26.github.io/_posts/2015-11-16-installing-composer.markdown

 {% endhighlight %}

-This will run through all the dependancies Laraval needs and install them as well as Laravel itself.
+This will install all the dependancies Laravel needs and Laravel itself.

 You may be wondering how I knew what to type above.
 Well, I didn't actually.
 However, what I did know was the following:

 1. The *composer* command - just like all other tools, you need to call the tool.
-2. That I needed to create a project using composer and seeing the docs for composer: *create-project* was exactly what I needed.
+2. That I needed to create a project using composer and reading the docs for composer: *create-project* was exactly what I needed.
 3. I needed to install Laravel.
-So as mentioned above, I went to (packagist.org) [https://packagist.org/search/?q=laravel] and did a search for Laravel.
+So as mentioned above, I went to [packagist.org](https://packagist.org/search/?q=laravel) and did a search for Laravel.
 Above the title, it tells you the require name.

 *laravel/laravel* the syntax here is the VendorName/PackageName which is what composer needs.